EPCCed/eidf-docs/docs/services/securevirtualdesktop/storage.md

 ## Data Manager Group directory

-A directory is created for users with the Data Manager role on Secure Virtual Desktop VMs, this is located at `/home/<project_id>-datamanager` where `<project_id>` is the EIDF project_id e.g. eidfxyz.
-This directory is owned by root and has group ownership set to a group named `<project_id>-datamanager`, which all users with the Data Manager role for the project should be added to following [Setting up the correct groups and permissions for user accounts](./docs.md#setting-up-the-correct-groups-and-permissions-for-user-accounts).
+A directory is created for users with the Data Manager role on Secure Virtual Desktop VMs, this is located at `/data/<project_code>-datamanager` where `<project_code>` is the EIDF project code e.g. eidfxyz.
+This directory is owned by root and has group ownership set to a group named `<project_code>-datamanager`, which all users with the Data Manager role for the project should be added to following [Setting up the correct groups and permissions for user accounts](./docs.md#setting-up-the-correct-groups-and-permissions-for-user-accounts).

 This directory can be used as a controlled staging area for data that is being transferred to or from Secure Virtual Desktop VMs, before that data is made available to additional users or copied off the VM.